BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Testing Boundaries

 Counter-surfing comes back.
 Trash investigation comes back.
 Jumping on the couch when they know better.
 The dog isn’t regressing.
-Instead, they’re testing whether the rules still apply.
-So adolescent brains are wired to probe what produces reward versus what produces consequence.
+They’re testing whether the rules still apply.
+Adolescent brains are wired to probe what produces reward versus what produces consequence.
 Stay consistent.
-In fact, the phase passes faster when rules stay firm.
+The phase passes faster when rules stay firm.

 04